altwares21/thisnthat/README.md

   - `SearchBar`: Provides a search functionality for the site.
   - `SectionLinks`: Simplifies navigation between sections.
 - **Multiple Pages**: Includes pages for different product categories such as Apparel, Accessories, and Figures.
+- **Event Calendar**:
+  - Displays upcoming events with details like date and location.
+  - Allows users to click on events to view more information in a modal.
+- **Facebook Live Integration**:
+  - Embeds a Facebook Live video and chat for live product showcases.

 ## Contributing